The Cost of Sybils, Credible Commitments, and False-Name Proof Mechanisms: Sybil Proofness with Commitments

 \subsection{Lower bound for Sybil Commitment games}

 First, we will begin by considering the requirements that must be satisfied for a Sybil game to be a Sybil-commitment-proof game with linear costs.
 We will then use this theorem to demonstrate that many games that appear in the literature are not SCP.
-This will be accomplished by computing the price of anarchy \cite{roughgarden2015intrinsic} of these games and by showing that these games fail to meet the necessary conditions for being truthful self-reporting games with linear costs, as outlined by the aforementioned theorem. \begin{theorem} Let $U$ be a bounded Sybil-proof and Sybil-commitment-proof $\mapname$ with cost function $C(l)=c\cdot l$ with $c=\mathcal O(1/l^2)$.
-Then, we have that $\textbf{PoA}\geq \Omega(2^n/n)$. \end{theorem} \begin{proof} Let $R=\max_{\textbf{x}\in\mathcal A^\infty}W(\textbf{x})$.
-Since is Sybil-proof, we have that $R=\max_{\textbf{x}\in\mathcal A^\infty}W(\textbf{x})$.
-By definition of the Sybil closure, we have that
+This will be accomplished by computing the price of anarchy \cite{roughgarden2015intrinsic} of these games and by showing that these games fail to meet the necessary conditions for being truthful self-reporting games with linear costs, as outlined by the aforementioned theorem. \begin{theorem} Let $\textbf{SyC}(\mathbf{G},\mathcal L)$ be Sybil commitment extension game of $(U_1,...,U_n,C(x,y)=c\cdot x)$ with bounded utility functions $U_i$ and $U_i=U_j$ for all $i,j$ (symmetric) and $U_i(x,y)$ is super-additive in the first term.
+Assume that $c=\mathcal O(1/l^2)$.
+Then, if $\textbf{SyC}(\mathbf{G},\mathcal L)$ is SPC, then we have that the welfare in equilibrium $\textbf{W}$ of the underlying game is $\mathcal O(n/2^n)$. \end{theorem}